nikomatsakis/rustnation-24/index.md

 **Maintainers**

+???

+...but I left out the *even smaller* set who have to review those PRs.
+This is the set that winds up carrying the most load -- as well as guilt.
+Other people are volunteering their time to write code for your project, and you might not even be able to offer them a timely review?
+Doesn't feel great.

 ---

 # So you want to be a maintainer?

 * Review PRs.

+???

+So how can you help?
+Well, part of it is, don't just contribute code, but stick around, review PRs.

+You don't have to be "approved" to do it, you can do a "pre-review", just help to highlight potential problems and make suggestions.

+Eventually you may find your pre-reviews are reliably finding all the issues in the project.

 --
 * Label and categorize ("triage") incoming issues!